ariadnamongomis/ada-template-website/README.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Global Beer Trends: Demographic Analysis and Flavor Evolution Across Continents
+# Flavors of the World: A Beer Time Capsule

 ![Beer map introduction](/images/largebeermap3.jpg)